Powerlearnproject/se-day1-assignment-snadguy/README.md

 Tell me about computers
 tell me about the revolution of computers from inception to the current models we have nowadays

-The eimproved prompt is necessary so as to get a concise response from AI
+The improved prompt is necessary so as to get a concise response from AI